DylanFernandes98/budget-tracker/README.md

 # 💰 Budget Tracker App

 A simple personal finance tracker built with Python.
 This desktop app lets you record income and expenses, view transactions, and keep track of your budget in real time.
-It features a minimal interface built with Tkinter and uses SQLite for data storage.
+It features a minimal interface built with Tkinter and uses SQLite for data storage, and now includes a dynamic bar chart to visualize spending by category.

 ## 🖼️ Preview